davidneedsmorecoffee/matplotlib-challenge/README.md

 # matplotlib for pharmaceutical data analysis / visualization

-#### The sample data set is based on 250 mice treated through a variety of drug regimes over the course of 45 days.
+#### The sample data set is based on 250 mice treated by different drug regimes over the course of 45 days.
 - The physiological responses of the mice were monitored over the course of the treatment.

 #### The goal of the analysis is to evaluate how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.
 - `Pandas Library`, `Matplotlib library`, and `Jupyter Notebook` were used.